kamrank89/Website-built-with-nextjs/README.md

 ## Getting Started

+First, Clone the project into your disered dirctory.
+Second, run the npm install

-First, run the development server:
+Third, run the development server:

 ```bash
 npm run dev